Best holiday rental deals in Melrose

 Popular holiday rental amenities in Melrose

-This is the climate diagram in Melrose.
-July is the warmest month in Melrose with average maximum temperatures of 19°.
+This is the climate diagram for Melrose.
+July is the warmest month in Melrose, with average daily maximum temperatures of 19°.
 On the other hand, you could have temperatures dropping under 1° in February.
-The rainiest month is July while the driest month is September.
+The rainiest month is July, while the driest month is September.

 Find Scotland's symbolic heart with Melrose holiday lettings

 Rugby fans and Roman history buffs alike will be excited by what's on offer near your holiday home in Melrose.
 The city is nestled in the Valley of the Tweed, beneath the Eildon Hills' imposing outline and filled with Scottish heritage, including (reputedly) the heart of Robert the Bruce.